What to Do in Your First 24 Hours in Kyoto: Itinerary for First-Time Visitors

 Maruyama Park

-Among the shrine’s most distinguishing features is its two-storey vermillion entrance torii (gate).
-You’ll also see hundreds of paper lanterns around the shrine.
-The lanterns are sponsored by local worshippers seeking a dash of good fortune.
+Catching a glimpse of the temple, I was captivated by its two-story vermillion entrance torii (gate).
+I also spotted hundreds of paper lanterns around the shrine, sponsored by local worshippers seeking a dash of good fortune.

 Nanzen-ji